 Almaty is no longer the capital of Kazakhstan, but it remains its largest, most happening and most enjoyable city.
-Despite ever-increasing traffic and smog, the city center is still a pleasant place to be, with lots of green space, a host of interesting sights, shopping and nightlife galore, terraces from bars and coffee shops spilling out on the street, and the snow-capped Tien Shan as a backdrop.
+Despite increasing traffic and smog, the city center is still a pleasant place to be.
+Almaty has something for everyone.
+For the flaneur: museums, parks, leafy lanes and historical architecture.
+For the hedonist: shopping, terrace culture and dance-til-dawn nightlife.
+For outdoor enthusiasts, easy access to mountains, lakes and deserts.

-However, Almaty remains a Soviet-built city and that is not everyone’s cup of tea.
-Luckily, the area around Almaty is a miniature Kazakhstan, with a variety of landscapes and 6 national parks that give a taste of the natural and historical wealth of Kazakhstan, for those with the means to explore them.
-Additionally, the tenge devaluation of 2015 has made formerly expensive Almaty accessible to backpackers with prices similar to Bishkek.
+The oblast of Almaty is a miniature Kazakhstan, with a variety of landscapes and 6 national parks that give a taste of the natural and historical riches of Kazakhstan.
+Additionally, the tenge devaluation of 2015 has made formerly expensive Almaty accessible to travellers of all budgets with prices similar to Bishkek.